All students must complete all requirements listed below during their Senior year to successfully graduate in the College of Education.

 Application for Degree

 NOTE: It is particularly important that all mailing addresses be complete and accurate.
 Without accurate mailing information, a student will miss important announcements.
-The deadline for degree applications is published in the official university calendar.

-Graduating seniors in debt to the university will be notified by mail of that debt by the Registrar's Office.
+All graduating seniors in debt to the university will be notified by mail of that debt by the Registrar's Office.
 In addition, students will be notified by the Dean's Office regarding their debt.
 If a student does not pay all debts by the deadline set by the Registrar's Office, the diploma will be withheld and the student will not be considered a graduate of UL Lafayette until all debts are cleared.

 NOTE: Any holds related to debts that are paid with a debt card, savings account, or check will NOT be released until at least 2 weeks after payment has been made on the account.

-Students must have completed any incomplete (I) grades necessary for graduation at least two (2) weeks before the beginning of final exams, and the Registrar's Office must receive the "Change of Grade" card from the instructor at least two (2) weeks before commencement.
+All students must have completed any incomplete (I) grades necessary for graduation at least two (2) weeks before the beginning of final exams, and the Registrar's Office must receive the "Change of Grade" card from the instructor at least two (2) weeks before commencement.